mzattera/predictive-powers/README.md

 in order to use this JSON API you will need an API key that you can create from the API overview page linked above.

 When creating an instance of `GoogleEndPoint`, you must provide both the engine ID and the API key.
-Alternatively, you can use the no-argument constructor which will try to read these parameters from "`GOOGLE_API_KEY`" and "`GOOGLE_ENGINE_ID`" system environment variables.
+Alternatively, you can use the default constructor which will try to read these parameters from "`GOOGLE_API_KEY`" and "`GOOGLE_ENGINE_ID`" system environment variables.